robwelan/be-a-react-dev-ws-01/content/blog/lint-in-the-wash/index.md

 }
 ```

-The above file goes in your src folder in a standard node / javascript project.
+The above file goes in your root folder in a standard node / javascript project.

 I find that code is easier to read when using the above settings.
 And slightly harder to write buggy code.